-- How long can your warehouse afford to be out of action or partially able to supply orders?
+1. How long can your warehouse afford to be out of action or partially able to supply orders?

-- Will the relocation need to be coordinated over a weekend, to avoid downtime during a working week?
+2. Will the relocation need to be coordinated over a weekend?

 The selection of the location of your new warehouse will be a significant one.
 The location is key to reducing any transportation expenses and increasing the demand response time.
-The layout and design of your warehouse is the next step of your warehouse relocation.
+The layout and design of your warehouse is the following step of your warehouse relocation.
 When planning this step you will need to consider the following:

-- Will it have enough entrance and exit doors to avoid any congestion?
+Will it have enough entrance and exit doors to avoid any congestion?

-- Does it fit into your future requirements?
+Does it fit into your future requirements?
 To avoid having to move your warehouse again.

 downtime in your staff's productivity

 the operating expense

 possible downtime in your shipping and billing

-- recruitment if necessary.
+recruitment if necessary.

-- Suppliers will have to be notified of the change of the warehouse address.
-Clear communication will have to be given as well as how they are to work the transportation of the goods throughout the warehouse move.
+2. Notification to suppliers of the change of the warehouse address.
+Clear communication on how they are to work the transportation of the goods throughout the warehouse move.